Home Real Estate Quit Claim Deeds in Georgia

 Similarly, a quit claim deed Georgia is sometimes the fastest and simplest way for an investor to transfer ownership from himself as individual to himself as corporate entity, or for a parent to give a piece of property to a child.

-When Should a Quit Claim Deed NOT Be Used?
+When Should A Quit Claim Deed NOT Be Used?

 If you do not know the person transferring the property, or if you are even slightly unsure as to whether they own the property in question, do not use a quit claim deed Georgia for your transfer.
 Instead, you will want to seek out a warranty deed, which will allow you to seek legal restitution if the grantor lied or misrepresented his interest in the property.

-Do I Need a Lawyer?
+Do I Need A Lawyer?

 Because a quit claim deed Georgia is so easy to write out and file, most people do not need a lawyer for the actual writing and filing of the deed.
 A lawyer may be useful for identifying whether your proposed use of a quit claim deed is the best way to transfer a piece of property.